 She used her art to depict cities and their difficulties.
 Lois Conner has worked in countries like China and Vietnam.
 And has had exhibitions in many museums worldwide.

 You can find more about her at www.loisconner.net

-In 2012, he started visiting and photographing a number of iconic places after deciding to take his photography seriously.
-So far, he has produced a good number of adventurous and unique photos that have earned him a well-deserved place among photography gurus.
+In 2012, he started visiting and photographing many iconic places.
+After deciding to take his photography seriously.
+So far, he has produced a good number of adventurous and unique photos.
+That has earned him a well-deserved place among photography gurus.

 See more of his works at www.maxrivephotography.com